phenyosHarbour/MineHelpDesk/README.md

 - Status options can be changed in the `status_options` list.

 ## License
-This project is for educational and internal use by the National Union of Mineworkers.

 ---
 *Developed as part of a Work Integrated Learning project.*